rsksmart/RSKIPs/IPs/RSKIP240.md

 ### Gas counters and Error Handling

-Rent is consumed from the same gas counter as usual, sourced initially from a transaction's `gaslimit` field.
+Rent is consumed from the same gas counter as usual, sourced from a transaction's `gaslimit` field.
 The `usedGas` tracker should include both execution and rent gas consumption.

-Usually, when there is an *unhandled exception* at any call depth, TX stops and all state changes are reverted.
+Usually, when there is an *unhandled exception* at any call depth, transaction execution stops and all state changes are reverted.
 Any gas used thus far is not refunded.
 This philosophy must be maintained for storage rent as well.
-If state changes are reverted at any call depth, due to an error, then all associated rent updates must also be reverted.
+If any state changes are reverted at some call depth (for whatever reason), then all rent updates *associated with those changes* must also be reverted.
 Not doing so can introduce unintended side effects.

 However, if timestamps are not updated following a revert, then it seems unfair to consume all the rent "collected" for those updates.
 Therefore, a *separate* `usedRentGas` counter should be implemented to handle call reversions or exceptions.
 If a transaction ends because of a OOG exception or REVERT, then 25% of the storage rent gas used so far (`usedRentGas`)  is consumed as compensation for computation and IO costs.
 Recall that rent is also intended as a deterrence against DoS attacks, so we cannot refund all of the rent accounted for, even if timestamps remain unchanged.